London Tonight Freestyle: Composition

 "London Tonight Freestyle" is produced by Blunt, and consists of layered strings and piano keys.
 Its production style has drawn comparisons to trip hop, with Sniffers attributing this to its drums.
 Skepta raps the song's first verse, with his opening line referencing the song "Ice Box" (2006) by Omarion.
 It consists of lyrics about his lifestyle, as does the next verse by Novelist.
 Instead of rapping, ASAP Rocky sings a melodic outro, which is sung alongside Blunt.

 Critical reception

 "London Tonight Freestyle" received generally positive reviews from music critics.
 Writing for HotNewHipHop, Aron A. praised Blunt's "hazy, string-laden production", which turns the song into a "psychedelic banger."
 He particularly lauded Novelist's verse, saying he "slides through with a slow-burning flow that tears through the violins."
-GRM Daily simialrly complimented the song's beat as being "sophisticated", noting both rap verses as being strong, as did Sniffers.
+GRM Daily similarly complimented the song's beat as being "sophisticated", noting both rap verses as being strong, as did Sniffers.
 Billy Ward of DMY called the song "one of the year’s most unexpected collaborations."